 You know it is cold and flu season when…you are on the subway and the person behind you starts to cough uncontrollably.
-You wish you could avoid public transit altogether, but to drive to work would take way too long.
+You wish you could avoid public transit altogether, but driving to work takes way too long.

 You are reminded again that everyone around you is getting sick when you get to work.
-Your cubicle neighbor comes by to update you on that new guy she is dating.
-She puts her fingers all over your computer to show you his photos on facebook after you just saw her sneeze into her hands.
+Your cubicle neighbour comes by to update you on the new guy she is dating.
+She puts her fingers all over your computer to show you his photos on Facebook after you just saw her sneeze into her hands.

 Yuck!
 Germ overload!

 No matter how many times you wash your hands, no matter how many times you try to avoid touching door handles in public, you ARE going to be exposed to illness-causing viruses and bacteria.

 It may seem impossible not to get sick, but you can take action to prevent yourself from coming down with colds and the flu.

 Luckily, we have an army within us, circulating from head to toe, ready to attack any invading virus or bacteria at a moment’s notice.
 This white-blood-cell brigade called the immune system is always working behind the scenes to keep us healthy.
 But we have to give these warriors the rest they need, along with the appropriate supplies, route maps and a hospital/place to live.

 First of all, get some sleep!
 A good night’s rest reduces our susceptibility to colds.
 Mammals that get the most sleep have been shown to have higher numbers of disease-fighting white blood cells.
 In a study published in The Archives of Internal Medicine (2009), participants who slept an average of less than seven hours a night over a two-week period were three times as likely to get sick as those who got at least 8 hours a night.
 They figured this out by tracking the sleep patterns of 153 men and women for two weeks, and then exposing them to the cold virus for five days following while in quarantine.
 It turns out that extra hour can really pay off!